tobias-hildebrandt/arduino_sound/README.md

 Whether or not this will have a significant effect on the compiled size of the program depends on the number of repeated notes of the specific song, as well as the pointer size of the platform (`16 bits` on the Uno).

 This design might be re-evalutated in the future depending on performance.

+For notes on the parser, see [the parser's README](src/generator/README.md).

 ## License